mathjax/MathJax-test/web/docs/source/writing-tests.rst

 For each test, finalize functions are pushed into ``MathJax.Hub.queue`` after ``postMathJax()`` is executed.
 These functions add serialization, script results etc and alert the test launcher that the test is complete.
-In general you do not need to call them, but it may sometimes useful to know them for advanced synchronisation tests:
+In general you do not need to call them, but it may sometimes be useful to know them for advanced synchronisation tests:

 .. code-block:: javascript